Prof. Libora Oates-Indruchová

 Professor of Sociology of Gender, Department of Sociology, University of Graz, Austria

-I studied literary and cultural theory and obtained my PhD in English from Lancaster University, U.K., after which I completed „habilitation“ (dr. habil.) in Literary and Cultural Studies at Szeged University, Hungary.
+I studied literary and cultural theory and obtained my PhD in English from Lancaster University, U.K., after which I completed "habilitation" (dr. habil.) in Literary and Cultural Studies at Szeged University, Hungary.
 I also studied Gender Studies in a non-degree postgraduate programme at Central European University in Budapest Hungary, and hold an undergraduate degree (“Magistra”) in sports studies and English from Charles University in Prague, Czech Republic.
-I write mainly on late state-socialist Czech cultural issues and published, among others, in Signs, Slavic Review, Europe-Asia Studies, Men & Masculinities, Aspasia and Sociologický časopis.
+I write mainly on late state-socialist Czech cultural issues and published, among others, in Signs, Slavic Review, East European Politics and Societies and Cultures, Europe-Asia Studies, Men & Masculinities and Aspasia.

 Before coming to Graz, I directed the PhD in Sociology at Palacký University in Olomouc and led the research field “Communist and Postcommunist Times in Central Europe” at the Ludwig Boltzmann Institute for European History and Public Spheres in Vienna, Austria.
 I have taught at Charles University, Pardubice University, Masaryk University and Szeged University, and held research fellowships and scholarships at the Aleksanteri Institute, University of Helsinki; Institute for Advanced Studies in the Humanities, University of Edinburgh (Andrew Mellon Fellowship); Collegium Budapest/Institute for Advanced Study; and Central European University in Budapest.
 My research has been funded, among others, by the European Commission (Marie Curie Fellowship), the Czech Science Foundation, Collegium Budapest Institute for Advanced Study, Andrew Mellon Foundation, Open Society Foundation, and the British Council.